First step in reaching your goal is to collect sufficient

 train your model.
 Note that you have a limit of free space for your images.
 You can find this info by pressing your User profile at the top right corner of the window.

-How to use sentisight platform
+How to use sentisight platform for uploading images

 Learn more about the process